Think forest monitoring is all pack lunches, hiking boots, tape measures and saplings?

 The name of this future-focused, real time rainforest analysis project?
 Forest Impact Labs.

-We spoke to Matt Proctor, head of Forest Impact Labs (FIL), chief wrangler of satellites and data magician, to get the low down on this innovative drive to back people on the frontline of the climate crisis.
+We spoke to Matt Proctor, head of Forest Impact Labs (FIL), chief wrangler of satellites and data magician, to get the low down on this innovative drive to back people on the frontline of the climate crisis through forest monitoring.

-Want a deeper dive of Forest Impact Labs?
+Want a deeper dive into Forest Impact Labs?
 Have more ideas to revolutionise and decolonise conservation?
 Reach out.